Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Sensing AI

-\item DL-based localization: The potential of DL in supporting localization applications has been proven via recent successes.
-The work in \cite{263} explores a solution for device-free wireless localization in wireless networks.
+\item {Advanced AI/ML-based localization:} The work in \cite{263} explores a solution for device-free wireless localization in wireless networks.
 The discriminative features are first extracted from wireless signals and learned by a three-layer deep neural network.
 Using the extracted features from the DL model, a ML-based softmax regression algorithm is then employed to estimate the node location in indoor lab and apartment settings.
 Meanwhile, a deep extreme learning machine technique is presented in \cite{264} for fingerprint localization based on signal strength of wireless sensor networks.
 Instead of using random weight generation, neural network-based autoencoder is used for sample training in the encoding and decoding manner.
 This allows to extract better features and then localize the node better.
-DL is also considered in \cite{266} to support the estimation of target locations in IoT networks.
-More specific, a CNN model is developed that learns the amplitude of channel frequency from the Wi-Fi CSI signals collected by a gateway.
-The model is tested in real room environments and shows high localization precision.
-CSI data is also exploited in \cite{267} to estimate the object location.
-From the CSI packets, random forest is used for selecting key features, including variance, median, and maximum, and minimum amplitudes of each frequency band.
-These features are fed to a CNN model using Keras to train the model for location estimation.
 Recently, DRL has been applied to facilitate localization tasks \cite{268}.
 To formulate the localization problem as a MDP, which is the key structure of DRL approaches, a continuous wireless localization process is derived.
 The localization task is divided into time slots where the agent inputs the location information at the previous time slot and outputs the new location in the next slot.
 Therefore, the computation of the location at each step only depends on the location at the previous step, which makes it appropriate to formulate a MDP problem.
 Then, a deep Q-learning algorithm is built to solve the proposed problem, aiming to minimize the error of localization estimations. \end{itemize}